michellejm/ConflictUrbanism-InfraPolitics/Tutorials/07_Webmap.md

 ### Outcomes

-1. Mumbai: Add a before/after slider to your map using Leaflet slider plugin ([example](http://www.nytimes.com/interactive/2011/03/13/world/asia/satellite-photos-japan-before-and-after-tsunami.html?_r=0))
+1. Mumbai: Add a timeline slider to your map using Leaflet timeline plugin

 2. Johannesburg: Select which layers to display using Leaflet layers control plugin

 3. Medellín: Show distance metrics using the Route360 plugin

+* Using the geojson we exported from [Tutorial 3](https://github.com/michellejm/ConflictUrbanism-InfraPolitics/blob/master/Tutorials/03_Annotation.md), you will make a map with a timeline slider that makes popups appear in a sequence.
+Advanced options are to make the timeline animated, use custom markers, and add the georeferenced map as a tile layer.

+* Using QGIS, you will export the census data we joined to the microunit layer and the mines in Johannesburg both as geojsons.
+Youw ill then style these layers and add them as layers in Leaflet.

+* Using the API for the Route360 plugin, you will make a map illustrating how far someone can get walking or driving in Medellín.

-* You will make a map of distances based on travel time in Medellín.
+You will make a map of distances based on travel time in Medellín.
 You will use the Route360 tool to make 2 maps of Medellín, a basic one showing the drivable distance in 5, 15, and 25 minutes.
 You will then make a second webmap with a scale bar and the outline of the city layered on top.
 You will export a geojson of this that you will then look at in QGIS and use for further analysis.

-OR

-* You will add a timeline slider to illustrate your map of Mumbai.

 OR